AAID Aviation Occurrence Database

 breakdown of co-ordination between air navigation service providers.

-To help define what the AAID investigates, the terminology for the following category of occurrences is listed.
+To help define what the AAIA investigates, the terminology for the following category of occurrences is listed.

 Accident: an occurrence involving an aircraft where:

 the aircraft is destroyed, seriously damaged or missing

 Serious incident: an incident involving circumstances indicating that an accident nearly occurred (ICAO Annex 13).

 The following terms/categories are commonly used to identify the causes of accidents and incidents throughout this database and has the following meanings:

 CTOL: Collision with obstacles during take-off or landing whilst airborne

 LOC –G: Loss of control - ground